 His A for Andromeda and Andromeda Breakthrough plots were made into TV series and he also wrote four children’s books and a libretto for an opera – having grown up in a home where his mother played Beethoven’s music on the piano for several hours every day, he was an enormous classical music fan.

-Also in 1972, following a series of arguments about the direction of astronomy and astrophysics at Cambridge, he resigned from the university.
+In 1972, at age 57, Hoyle was knighted, becoming Sir Fred Hoyle.
+In the same year, following a series of arguments about the direction of astronomy and astrophysics at Cambridge, he resigned from the university.
 He continued to work independently, writing many more books.

-Fred Hoyle continued working to the end, also spending plenty of time on his favorite recreation – hiking in hills and mountains.
+Fred Hoyle continued working to the end, and also spent plenty of time on his favorite recreation – hiking in hills and mountains.
 He died on August 20, 2001, aged 86, in Bournemouth, England as the result of a stroke.

 Author of this page: The Doc